IELTS Coaching 2026: Proven Strategies & Expert Tips

 IELTS Exam Overview

 The International English Language Testing System (IELTS) is a widely recognized English language proficiency test for non-native speakers.
 The test measures a candidate’s ability to use the English language in various situations such as work, study, and immigration.
+The IELTS exam is administered by two main organizations: the British Council and IDP Education, both working in partnership with Cambridge Assessment English.

 Section